coleca24/csce240_f21_classcode/notes/lecture2-basics.md

 The following are the basic data types in C++:

 ![image](https://user-images.githubusercontent.com/3376451/130638928-46fdf9d5-ad49-462c-bf31-03e582a0ba8b.png)
+*Note that this table says 1 bit for a bool, but in reality, it is actually a full byte*

 ### auto keyword
 (also sometimes called type inference) is a feature that allows the compiler to deduce the type of an object from the object’s initializer.